FDG: A Precise Measurement of Fault Diagnosability Gain of Test Cases: Analysis of Existing Diagnosibility Metrics

 \subsubsection{Test Suite Diagnosability Metrics}

-This section surveys test suite diagnosability metrics.
-By design, a test suite diagnosability metric measures the diagnostic capability of a test suite.
-However, a diagnosability metric $F$ can also be used to quantify the diagnosability gain of an individual test, $t$, by computing the difference between an original test suite and the new test suite, i.e., $f(T, t) = F(\Tnt) - F(T)$.
-In this way, a test-suite-level diagnosability metric can be used to prioritise individual test cases for fault localisation.
+This section describes test suite diagnosability metrics that are designed to measure the diagnosability of entire test suites.
+Despite originally being designed for test suites, a test suite diagnosability metric $F$ can also be used to quantify the diagnosability \textit{gain} of an individual test, $t$, by computing the difference between the diagnosability of an original test suite, $F(T)$, and that of the enhanced test suite, $F(\Tnt)$:

 Baudry et al.~\cite{baudry2006improving} analysed the features of a test suite that are related to the fault diagnosis accuracy and introduced the \textit{ Test-for-Diagnosis (TfD)} metric that measures the number of ambiguity groups (referred to as \textit{Dynamic Basic Blocks (DBB)} in their paper).
-The authors proposed composing a test suite that maximises the number of DBBs to improve its diagnostic capability.
+They proposed composing a test suite that maximises the number of DBBs for high diagnosability.

 EntBug~\cite{campos2013entropy} evaluates a test suite based on its coverage matrix density, which is defined as the ratio of ones in the coverage matrix.
 EntBug augments an existing test suite with additionally generated test cases with the goal of balancing the density of the coverage matrix to 0.5.